Making this homemade vanilla extract recipe is fun and easy! You just need two ingredients: vanilla beans and the alcohol of your choice!

 - Speaking of the holidays, for gifting, I like these amber bottles which help protect your homemade vanilla extract from light.
 For my own use, I reuse bottles that would otherwise go in the recycle bin.
 Either way, make sure you sterilize the jars first in the dishwasher or in boiling water they way you would for canning.

 - Don’t try to drink this vanilla extract.
 In fact, don’t even put a drop in your coffee.
 It will make your face turn inside out from the strong, pungent flavor and intense oils!
-This recipe makes extra strength vanilla extract, so it’s best saved for your favorite cakes and cookies!
+This recipe makes extra strength vanilla extract, so it’s best saved for your favorite cake recipes!

 - 5 vanilla beans